ROSEN, LEADING TRIAL ATTORNEYS, Encourages DraftKings Inc. Investors with Losses to Secure Counsel Before Important May 8 Deadline– DKNG

-/EIN News/ -- NEW YORK, April 25, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of non-fungible tokens (“NFTs”) of DraftKings Inc. (NASDAQ: DKNG) between August 11, 2021 and the present (the “Class Period”) of the important May 8, 2023 lead plaintiff deadline.
+NEW YORK, April 25, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of non-fungible tokens ("NFTs") of DraftKings Inc. DKNG between August 11, 2021 and the present (the "Class Period") of the important May 8, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased DraftKings NFTs during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.